tomduck/pandoc-eqnos/README.md

 Development
 -----------

-Full docx support is awaiting input from a knowledgeable expert on how to structure the OOXML.

 Pandoc-eqnos will continue to support pandoc 1.15-onward and python 2 & 3 for the foreseeable future.
 The reasons for this are that a) some users cannot upgrade pandoc and/or python; and b) supporting all versions tends to make pandoc-eqnos more robust.

 Developer notes are maintained in [DEVELOPERS.md].